SageAxcess/sageaxcess-browser-extensions/src/firefox/README.md

 5. Set `Enable add-on debugging` to true
 6. Click on the `Load Temporary Add-on` button and select your `.xpi` file
 5. To get the add-on console, press `Debug`
+Please not, that add-on is deleted when you close browser.